Ngawi (town): Bukit Kerek Indah

-Ngawi sub-district of the city also has other tourist rides.
+Ngawi district also has other tourist rides.
 One of them is Kerek Bukit Indah which is located in the Napel hamlet area, Kerek Village.
-Although the location of this attraction is on the outskirts of the city near the border, but this tour can also be a reference or natural tourist destination in the Ngawi sub-district of the city.
+Although the location of this attraction is on the outskirts of the town near the border, but this tour can also be a reference or natural tourist destination in the Ngawi District.

-The tourist bridge on Bukit Kerek Indah Ngawi, precisely in Napel hamlet, Kerek village, Ngawi District, there is a tourist destination built by local residents.
+The tourist bridge on Bukit Kerek Indah Ngawi, precisely in Napel hamlet, Kerek village, Ngawi District, is a tourist destination built by local residents.
 This started when a group of villagers wanted to develop the tourism sector in their area.

 The bridge with a height of 20 meters above the Kendeng Mountains was built independently by residents of Napel Hamlet, Kerek Village.
 The bridge building was built using bamboo and has a concrete foundation, This bridge has become a tourist destination for tourists from within the country to foreign tourists.
-On average, tourists come just to enjoy the view of the sky of the city of Ngawi from a high hill.
+On average, tourists come just to enjoy the view of the sky of the town of Ngawi from a high hill.